Quantum unique ergodicity for magnetic Laplacians on T^2: Proof for constant magnetic fields

-Using the eigenvalue equation for $u_h$, this is in fact equal to $0$ and we get that the proof of Theorem~\ref{t:maintheo-quantitative} reduces to estimating $A_1(h)$.
+Using the eigenvalue equation for $u_h$, we find that $A_2(h)=\mathscr{O}_a(h),$ and we get that the proof of Theorem~\ref{t:maintheo-quantitative} reduces to estimating $A_1(h)$.
 To deal with this term, we apply the Taylor formula to write down

 Again, the symbol